Corporate Immigration in Denmark - FAQ

 4. What are the requirements for becoming a sponsor of employment-based migrants and what are the role and reporting duties of sponsors?

-If a company (sponsor) wish to be certified for the Fast track scheme there are special duties for obtaining the certification.
+If a company (sponsor) wish to be certified for the Fast track scheme to take advantage of the quick job start etc. there are special duties for obtaining the certification.

 The condition for being certified is the following: